Rasaf-Ibrahim/11ty-Netlify-CMS-Blog/src/assets/tailwind/1_theme/Theme.md

 &nbsp;

-### Layer-1 vs Layer 2 (When to use what)
+## Layer Concept

 &nbsp;

-**Definition**

-- We can consider the `surface` background color as the layer-1 as no color is below that color.

-- But `brand`color & `specific` color background color should be considered as layer-2 as `surface` color stays under these colors.

-**When to use what**
+&nbsp;
+### Layer-0, Layer-1, Layer-2

+&nbsp;

+**Layer-0**

+All website has a main background color.
+The main background is also called as the  primary color.
+Here, we are calling it the surface color.
+So, surface color is actually  the main background color/primary color.
+We can consider the surface color as `Layer-0`.

+Here, we have also created some variation of surface color by changing the alpha channel's value slightly.
+The change is very minimal.
+So, we consider all the variation as `Layer-0` too.
+Example:  Suppose, our website's surface color is `bg-s-t1a1` &We have a card on our website.
+The card's color is a variation of the surface color (`bg-s-t1a3`).
+The card's color will be considered as `Layer-0`.

+**Layer-1**

+Suppose, we have a alert on our website.
+The alert's is not using surface color or any variation of it.
+Suppose, it's using a specific color(red).
+Here, the specific color(red) is  on top of the  surface color.
+So, we will consider the alert's color (specific color) as `Layer-1`

+If the alert was using a brand color, it would be the same.
+The brand color would be on the top of the surface color.
+So, we would consider the alert's color (brand color) as `Layer-1`.

+**Layer-2**

+On the previous example, there was an alert with specific color.
+The alert's color was considered as `Layer-1` color.

+Now, suppose, on top of the alert, there is button with a brand color.
+Now, the button color's will be considered as `Layer-2`

+&nbsp;
+### Layer-1 color vs Layer 2 color (When to use what)

+&nbsp;

+**Rule of thumb**

 - On the `surface` background color, use the layer-1's classes.
-Even if we use overlay color over `surface` background color, we need use the layer-1's classes on that.
+Even if we use variation (different alpha channel's value) of  `surface` background color, we need use the layer-1's classes on top of that.

-- On the `brand` color  `specific` color, use the layer-2's classes.
+- On the top of  `brand` color  `specific` color, use the layer-2's classes.

 **Necessity of the layer-1 & layer-2 text color**

 - When the `surface` background color is light, the layer-1 text color provides a dark color.
-On the contrary, when the 'surface` background color is dark, the layer-1 text color provides a light color.
+On the contrary, when the `surface` background color is dark, the layer-1 text color provides a light color.

 - When we use the `brand` or `specific` background color over the `surface` color, the background color of `brand` or `specific` is dark if the `surface` color is light and the background color of `brand` or `specific` is light if the `surface` color is dark.